Necron3574/Necron3574.github.io/pages/aspire24.md

 ## Day 8

 This was the last day at Seattle, I woke up early and went to Pike Market to buy some stuff.
-Then Anusha called me up and told me that Rangeet (Her skip level manager) and her teammate Ketan were also in Seattle.
+Then Anusha called me up and told me that Rangeet and her Ketan from her team, were also in Seattle.
 We went to go meet them near Kirkland where we all shoppped for a while.
 We then went to the Kirkland waterfront which was really beautiful.
 We ate some ice cream over there - before going back to Seattle for the Argosy harbour cruise.
 The four of us then  went on the one hour guided cruise which had a beautiful view of the skyline.

 ![Seattle Skyline](/assets/images/Seat_Skyline.jpg){: width="70%" style="display:block; margin-left:auto; margin-right:auto"}